 You appear to be ad-blocking our site.
 Our site is best experienced with ad-blocking disabled.
 This can be done for this site while continuing to ad-block other sites.
 Your support for this site is much appreciated.

-Mercury will appear to transit the disk of the Sun on 2019 NOV 11 for observers in the Americas, Europe, Africa and the Near East.
+Mercury will appear to transit the disk of the Sun on 2019 NOV 11 for observers in the Americas, Europe, Africa, Near East and New Zealand.
 This will be the last Mercury transit until 2032, and until 2049 for North Americans.

-The Geocentric charts assume an imaginary observer at the center of the Earth viewing the transit with x-ray vision.
+The Geocentric charts linked beneath the map assume an imaginary observer at the center of the Earth viewing the transit with x-ray vision.
 This is the type of chart most commonly published elsewhere.
 But due to parallax the positioning and timing will slightly vary from the perspective of each location on the surface of the Earth.

 For each listed city there are two Topocentric charts.
 One is based on Equatorial coordinates with North at the top, and Mercury appearing to move in a straight line.
 The other is based on Horizontal (alt/az) coordinates with Zenith at the top, and Mercury appearing to move in a curve as the rotating Earth carries the observer.

 The Sun and Mercury positions and are taken from the extremely accurate Solex astronomical numerical integration software written by Prof. Aldo Vitagliano.